 This model has a sturdy construction that makes it a durable and popular choice for basement bathrooms.

 Unlike many other models, this toilet has the macerating pump built into the plumbing of the toilet.
 This means less space taken up in your bathroom and gives it a look that is closer to a traditional toilet.

-Of course, everything that’s good will have a possible drawback.
-If the macerator gets clogged or stuck, it’s going to be difficult to access in this toilet – more difficult than in other models.
+Beware though; if the macerator gets clogged or stuck, it’s going to be difficult to access in this toilet.
+More difficult than in other models.

 Still, it’s a comfortable toilet at a good height, and its performance is adequate for most users.
 It’s certainly worth considering.